Jamal Al-Gashey

 Jamal Al-Gashey (جمال الجاشي; born 1953) is a Palestinian militant who was a member of the Black September offshoot of the Palestine Liberation Organization and one of eight militants who carried out the massacre of eleven Israeli athletes during the 1972 Summer Olympics in Munich, West Germany.
 He is visible several times in television news footage of the event, identifiable by his blue- and white-striped jacket.
 During the failed rescue attempt by the Munich police, which resulted in the deaths of nine Israeli hostages and five of the Black September militants, Al-Gashey was shot in the wrist attempting to aid a fellow Black September member.

 Early life

 In interviews, Al-Gashey has said that he was brought up in conditions of great poverty, mostly in the Shatila refugee camp in Lebanon.
-His family was displaced in the 1948 Arab–Israeli War but always harbored a desire to return.
-Al-Gashey claimed that living in squalor and relying on handouts while Israelis were living on his ancestral land fostered his hatred for Israel, which led him to join the PLO in 1967.
+His family was displaced in the 1948 Arab–Israeli War but always had a desire to return.
+Al-Gashey said that living in squalor and relying on handouts while Israelis were living on his ancestral land fostered his hatred for Israel, which led him to join the PLO in 1967.
 He said that during his initial training, for the first time, he felt "truly Palestinian ...not just a wretched refugee, but a revolutionary fighting for a cause."